Kevin McCarthy secures Speakership after historic floor battle

 McCarthy was not going to let that happen again.
 He vowed to never bow out of the race, steadfast even after days of multiple failed ballots.

-The GOP Leader and his allies — including McHenry, Rep. French Hill (R-Ark.) and Majority Whip Tom Emmer (R-Minn.) — worked furiously to reach an agreement with the detractors as McCarthy failed the ninth, 10th and 11th ballots on the floor.
-Negotiations with holdouts like House Freedom Caucus Chair Scott Perry (R-Pa.) and Rep. Chip Roy (R-Texas) lasted late into the night on Thursday.
+The GOP leader and his allies — including McHenry, Rep. French Hill (R-Ark.) and House Majority Whip Tom Emmer (R-Minn.) — worked furiously to reach an agreement with the detractors as McCarthy failed the ninth, 10th and 11th ballots on the floor.
+Negotiations with holdouts such as House Freedom Caucus Chairman Scott Perry (R-Pa.) and Rep. Chip Roy (R-Texas) lasted late into the night on Thursday.

 He gave them what they wanted — or most of it, at least.

-Concessions include lowering the threshold for forcing a vote on ousting the Speaker to just one member; creating a select subcommittee on “weaponization of the federal government”; and agreeing to hold a vote on term limits.
+Concessions include lowering the threshold for forcing a vote on ousting the Speaker to just one member, creating a select subcommittee on the “weaponization of the federal government” and agreeing to hold a vote on term limits.
 The Congressional Leadership Fund, a PAC aligned with McCarthy, also agreed not to spend money in open-seat primaries in safe Republican districts.

 When the House returned at noon Friday, McCarthy showcased his momentum, flipping a total of 14 of the detractors to support him on the 12th and 13th ballots.

 Reps.
-Ken Buck (R-Colo.) and freshman Rep. Wesley Hunt (R-Texas), who were absent earlier in the day, rushed back to Washington for the final ballot to help McCarthy get over the finish line.
-Buck had been gone due to a medical procedure, and Hunt had traveled back to Texas to be with his premature newborn son and his wife, who suffered non-life threatening complications that put her in the hospital.
+Ken Buck (R-Colo.) and first-term Rep. Wesley Hunt (R-Texas), who were absent earlier in the day, rushed back to Washington for the final ballot to help McCarthy get over the finish line.
+Buck had been gone due to a medical procedure, and Hunt had traveled back to Texas to be with his premature newborn son and his wife, who suffered non-life-threatening complications that put her in the hospital.

-The drawn-out Speakership fight makes history as the fifth-longest by number of ballots, and the single longest since before the Civil War.
+The drawn-out Speakership fight makes history as the fifth-longest by number of ballots and the longest since before the Civil War.
 It is the first time that the Speaker vote went to multiple ballots since 1923.

 But McCarthy will likely have more challenges ahead as he manages a wide range of ideologies with weakened power.